-The Math Placement Test (MPT) assesses the students' Mathematical knowledge and is designed to select the appropriate math course for students in all majors.
-On the basis of the results of the MPT, students will be placed in one of three different Math courses: MTG 100; MTT 101 and MTT 102.
-The test includes pre-algebra questions which is equivalent to MTG 100 and precalculus questions which is equivalent to MTT 101.
-The diagrams that follow show how the MPT is implemented in each college.
+The Math Placement Test (MPT) assesses the students' mathematical knowledge and is designed to place the students in the appropriate math course for their engineering and science streams.
+The one-hour test will allow the college to place the students in one of three different Math courses: MTH 100, MTT 101 and MTT 102.
+The test includes algebra questions and precalculus questions, content that is covered in MTH 100 and MTT 101 respectively.

+The diagrams that follow show how the MPT is relevant to each college/major.